MarcelloMuy/ci-ms4-hotel-website/README.md

 - Install Django and the supporting libraries
   - Install Django and Gunicorn.
 Gunicorn is used to run Django on Heroku.
-  - Install support libraries, including psycopg2.
+  - Install support libraries, including dj_database_url and psycopg2.
 This is used to connect to the PostgreSQL database.
   - Install Cloudinary libraries to host pictures on Heroku.
   - Create the requirements.txt file.
 Here you include the project's dependencies so Heroku can recognize them.

 - Create a new, blank Django Project
   - Create a new project
-  - Create the app
+  - Create the bookingsystem app
-  - Add bookingsystem to the installed apps in settings.py
+  - Add bookingsystem app to the installed apps in settings.py
   - Migrate all new changes to the database
   - Run the server to test

 - Setup project to use Cloudinary and PostgreSQL
   - Create new Heroku app
     - Sign into Heroku
-  - Select New
+    - Click on the "New" button
     - Select create new app
     - Enter a relevant app name
     - Select appropriate region
-  - Select the create app button
+    - Click on the "Create app" button

 - Attach PostgreSQL database
   - In Heroku go to resources
   - Search for Postgres in the add-ons box
   - Select Heroku Postgres
-  - Submit order form
+  - Click on the "Submit Order Form" button

 - Prepare the environment and settings.py file
+  - In the settings tab of the heroku app click on "Reveal Config Vars" button
+  - Copy the DATABASE_URL VALUE string
   - Create env.py file
   - Add DATABASE_URL with the Postgres URL from Heroku
-  - Add SECRET_KEY with a randomly generated key
+  - Add SECRET_KEY to env.py
-  - Add SECRET_KEY and generated key to the config vars in Heroku
+  - Add SECRET_KEY to the config vars in Heroku
   - Add if statement to settings.py to prevent the production server from erroring
   - Replace insecure key with the environment variable for the SECRET_KEY
   - Add Heroku database as the back end